 - Reference how scientific progress is shaped by the users as well as ‘scientists’ and how science is not a solo pursuit but involves teams of people.
 Link historical scientists to contemporary people in similar fields.

-Confidence and ownership – Helping everyone to feel that our museums are a place for them.
+Confidence and ownership – Helping everyone to feel welcome and confident to take part in our experiences and to feel that our museums are a place for them.

 - Make everyone feel welcome and confident to contribute in activities/ experiences.